 According to a 2019 MarketsAndMarkets report, the construction 3D printing industry is set to grow at a CAGR of 245% till 2024.
 This makes us stop and take notice of the new application in 3D printing and how it will play out in the coming future.

 But before talking about the implications of the technology, we will explore the construction 3D printing technologies in use in current times and how they operate.
+Additionally, you can also read about the construction 3D printing process.

 Construction 3D Printing Technologies